ThomasMertes/seed7/src/read_me.txt

   The presence of a Cygwin symlink problem can be checked in the directory /usr/i686-pc-cygwin/bin (or the corresponding directory mentioned in the error message).
-When the file /usr/i686-pc-cygwin/bin/as.exe is a small file with less than 100 bytes and starts with
+If the file /usr/i686-pc-cygwin/bin/as.exe is a small file with less than 100 bytes and starts with